THE MUDDLE FAMILIES

 It was while John was serving with the army in India that at the Court of the Manor of Framfield held on 23 June 1859 it was recorded that earlier that year John and his brother Charles had sold Browns Nest to Albert Henry Hills of London for £50.
 John presumably got £25 as a half share of the sale.

 While in India John completed the term of engagement that he had enlisted for and requested to be discharged; this was granted by his Commanding Officer at Kamptee in India on 1 November 1865.
 As his regiment was to continue being stationed in India John was sent back to England, departing on 23 December 1865, and discharged from the army on 13 April 1866, at the age of 32, having served 10 years and 74 days.
 His discharge papers describe him as being 5ft 5½ins in height (1½ins taller than when he enlisted) with a fair complexion, grey eyes, light brown hair and no marks or scars.
-They also recorded that his conduct had been exemplary; that he was in possession of two Good Conduct Badges; his trade was that of labourer and he intended to reside in Uckfield.
-On discharge his final pay was for 5 days at one shilling per day and his conveyance to Uckfield was paid for.[5]
+They also recorded that his conduct had been exemplary; that he was in possession of two Good Conduct Badges; his trade was that of labourer and he intended to reside in Uckfield, Sussex.
+On discharge his final pay was for 5 days at one shilling per day and his conveyance to Uckfield was paid for.[6]

 In the census of 2 April 1871 John was working as a carman and boarding with the family of fellow carman William Blackman somewhere in that part of Uckfield between the river and the junction of Church Street and the High Street.

-Ten years after his discharge from the army John, at the age of 42, married 30-year-old widow Frances Wheatley, whose maiden name was Elphick, at Holy Cross Church in Uckfield on 27 May 1876.
+Ten years after his discharge from the army John, at the age of 42, married 30-year-old widow Frances Wheatley, whose maiden name was Elphick, at the Parish Church of Holy Cross in Uckfield on 27 May 1876.
 They were both then living in Uckfield and John was a labourer.
 Frances was the daughter of John and Frances Elphick; she had been born at Isfield in Sussex and her birth registered during the 1st quarter of 1846.
-She was baptised at St Margaret of Antioch Church in Isfield on 16 July 1848.
+She was baptised at the Parish Church of St Margaret of Antioch in Isfield on 16 July 1848.
 Then when she was 21 years old Frances had married James Wheatley in Uckfield registration district during the 2nd quarter of 1867.
-They had at least three daughters, Ann, Louisa and Fanny, and in the census of 2 April 1871 they were living at Ringles Cross in Uckfield and James was a brewer’s labourer.
+They had at least three daughters, Ann, Louisa and Fanny, and in the census of 2 April 1871 they were living at Ringles Cross in Uckfield and James was a brewer's labourer.
 James died at the age of 37, his death being registered in Lewes registration district in Sussex during the 4th quarter of 1875.

 John and Frances lived in Uckfield, where they had five children born between 1877 and 1889, and where John worked as a brewer’s labourer.
 In the census of 3 April 1881 they were living at 13 Alexandra Road in the New Town area of Uckfield with their then two children and three of Frances’ daughters from her first marriage.